meant-ion/TuringMod/README.md

 				* a !permit command that will allow for one user to post one link
 				* automatically removes all links that are not permittied
 					- will need to make compatible with !startcollect and !endcollect

-		- Make it so that the interval commands are called to a specific chatroom only (MAY NOT DO THIS AND MAKE FORK FOR !POST)
-				* Need to find a way to make it recognize what chatroom it was in somehow

 	------------------------------------------------------------